AlchemyOptions/docs/fields/select.md

 ![](../assets/select-one.png)

 It will use the option text as the value.
-If you wish to separate values from option text use the following syntax for the `choices` key:
+If you wish to separate values from option texts use the following syntax for the `choices` key:

 ```php
 'choices' => array(